connexcs/docs/docs/setup/appstore.md

 <img src= "/setup/img/appstore.png">

-3.After hitting the Install button.
-A window appears which has 2 fields, **App Name** you can either change the name of the application or keep it same.
-The second allows you to select the  **Version** of the application.
+3.After hitting the '**Install**' button, a window appears with two fields.
+The first field is '**App Name**', where you can either change the name of the application or keep it the same.
+The second field allows you to select the    of the application.

 4.Click on **Install** and the App will be installed on your user account.